Skip to content

 About This Study

-This is the first large-scale study measuring after-hours phone responsiveness exclusively among personal injury law firms.
+This study measures after-hours phone responsiveness among the sampled personal injury law firms.

 This study set out to answer that question.